rostock/geocodr/docs/api.rst

 Geocodr always replies with a valid JSON document.

-For errors, a document with status and message is returned.
-The status is identical to the returned HTTP status.
+A document with status and message is returned in case of any error.
+The ``status`` is identical to the returned HTTP status.

 - 400 for invalid requests: Missing required parameter or invalid value.
 - 401 for unauthorized requests: Missing or invalid API-key (see XXX)